While it’s easy to find a simple cash register for under $100, a high-end POS system can set you back more than $2,000! What gives?

-Costs for this model start from $500 for the hardware which includes; a swivel stand for the iPad, cash drawer, credit card reader, and counter-top receipt printer.
-The company then charges $79 to register your device and 10 cents per transaction (up to a monthly maximum of $29).
+The NCR Silver is a great example of a system that caters to both crowds with desktop and iPad-based solutions.
+Costs for the iPad solution start from $500 for the hardware.
+This includes a swivel stand for the iPad, cash drawer, credit card reader, and a countertop receipt printer.
+The company then charges $79 to register your device and 10 cents per transaction (up to a monthly maximum of $39).
 This monthly fee provides access to live support seven days a week.
-New customers can sign up for a free 30 day no obligation trial to see if it suits their needs.
+NCR are so confident of their POS that they even let you sign up for a free trial.

 All MICROS systems include integrated back and front office to allow for improved customer service and optimized workflow.
 Other available features include wireless handheld devices, touchscreen monitors, alert manager, kitchen display system, digital signage, menu boards, customer waiting list display, customer pager, reservation management and table reporting.

 Prices vary according to which system you choose, but basic MICROS POS systems start from under $2,000.

 Retail Data Systems

 Retail Data Systems (RDS) are the largest suppliers of POS systems in North America.Retail Data Systems cover all of the types of businesses mentioned above.
 All systems are highly customizable, which makes them well-suited for clients looking to meet the exact needs of their individual business.